Rubric Best Practices, Examples, and Templates

 Build your rubric from scratch

-Regardless of the type of rubric you use, you will need to define criteria by which it will be evaluated.
-List of the knowledge and skills are you measuring with the assignment/assessment.
-Refer to your stated learning objectives, the assignment instructions, past examples of student work, etc. for help.
-You might collaborate with co-instructors, teaching assistants, colleagues or the students in your course to create this list.
-It’s recommended that the list of criteria not be overly long.
+Regardless of rubric type, you will need to define the criteria by which student work will be evaluated.
+Start by listing the knowledge and skills the assignment should measure.
+Refer to your learning objectives, assignment instructions, and examples of past student work for guidance.
+You may also collaborate with co-instructors, teaching assistants, colleagues, or even students to generate the list.
+Keep the list manageable—too many criteria can dilute focus.

 Your grading criteria should: